zpgallegos/zavant/v2/infrastructure/README.md

 ## Validate

 Validation is read-only.
-The project defaults to account `995283862400` and Region `us-east-1`; credentials still come from the normal AWS CLI configuration:
+The project defaults to Region `us-east-1`; credentials still come from the normal AWS CLI configuration:

 ```shell
 make infra-validate